MatthewDulworth/text-game-redux/README.md

 the parser will (hopefully) ignore them.

 # Commands (llamaDemo)
-look: shows the room that the player is in, its contents, and its exits.\n go *direction*: move the plaayer in that direction\n use *object* on *object*: use an object on another objectn\n get *object*: pick up an object\n drop *object*: drop that object\n press *number*: to press that button in an elevator\n press *name of elevator*: to call the elevator to your floor where applicable\n
+look: shows the room that the player is in, its contents, and its exits.

+go *direction*: move the plaayer in that direction

+use *object* on *object*: use an object on another object

+get *object*: pick up an object

+drop *object*: drop that object

+press *number*: to press that button in an elevator

+press *name of elevator*: to call the elevator to your floor where applicable

-inventory: shows the players inventory\n
+inventory: shows the players inventory